dabrahams/bbproto/README.markdown

    create-master`-generated files in the source repository** but the user would have to create more symbolic links as part of the configuration process.
 I'm not sure what to recommend here, yet.
-   Perhaps once there's a separate `--bot-directory` argument, it would work to have Buildbot look first for these files in a directory next to the `.cfg` file, and only afterward fall back to the bot directory.
+   Perhaps once there's a separate `--master-directory` argument, it would work to have Buildbot look first for these files in a directory next to the `.cfg` file, and only afterward fall back to the master directory.

 9. Did we **avoid complexity?** You be the judge.